-A glass of Guinness is a welcome drink alongside many hearty Irish dishes, its strength of flavour though can be a little dominating, so personally, my preference is to cook with Guinness.
-Adding to Guinness to a recipe bring an added flavour which can be slightly bitter, yet with a sweet maltiness at the same time.
-Use Guinness in any recipe which calls for a dark ale, a stout or a bitter (as in a beer bitter not a bitter flavour).
-Interestingly, Guinness works in both savoury and sweet dishes.
+A glass of Guinness is a welcome drink alongside many hearty Irish dishes, its strength of flavor though can be a little dominating, so you may love to cook with Guinness.
+Adding to Guinness to a recipe bring an added flavor which can be slightly bitter, yet with a sweet maltiness at the same time.
+Use Guinness in any recipe which calls for a dark ale, a stout or a bitter (as in a beer bitter not a bitter flavor).
+Interestingly, Guinness works in both savory and sweet dishes.
 Have a look at these recipes.

-- Guinness Rarebit Recipe - A simple take on a Welsh Rarebit but with a splash of Guinness for extra flavour.
+- Guinness Rarebit Recipe - A simple take on a Welsh Rarebit but with a splash of Guinness for extra flavor.

-- Super Simple Guinness Bread Recipe - Yes, you can add Guinness to bread and well worth trying for the lovely malty, slightly bitter flavour
+- Super Simple Guinness Bread Recipe - Yes, you can add Guinness to bread and well worth trying for the lovely malty, slightly bitter flavor.

 - Beef and Guinness Pie - What must be the most famous (and most popular) recipe using Guinness.
 A classic of the British and Irish kitchen.